-COVID-19 was identified in Wuhan, China, in December 2019.
-COVID-19 is caused by the virus Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2), a new virus in humans causing respiratory illness that can be spread from person to person.
+COVID-19 was identified in Wuhan, China in December 2019.
+COVID-19 is caused by the virus severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), a new virus in humans causing respiratory illness which can be spread from person-to-person.
 Early in the outbreak, many patients were reported to have a link to a large seafood and live animal market; however, later cases with no link to the market confirmed person-to-person transmission of the disease.
 Additionally, travel-related exportation of cases occurred.